 Clinical training may not be done in the student's place of employment.
 This restriction recognizes that training most optimally occurs in settings uncomplicated by dual relationships, employment pressures, and financial demands.
 Students also profit from training in diverse organizational "cultures" or structures.

 Occasionally, the interpretation of what constitutes "place of employment" is unclear.
 For example, a large corporation may own several smaller corporations which operate at different sites, managed by different supervisors, serving different populations.
 A student may request the opportunity to train at a subsidiary of the parent organization in which the student works.
-Students are required to consult with the Director of Clinical Training (DCT) and may be required to submit a formal proposal for review.
+Students are required to consult with the Director of Clinical Training (DCT) and may be required to submit a formal proposal for review by the DCT and Clincial Training Committee.
 In order to identify what constitutes a student's "place of employment", the Office of Clinical Training has developed the following guidelines.

 Place of Employment Guidelines

 The field training supervisor periodically evaluates the student's progress in training and submits reports to the Director of Clinical Training.
 These reports must be objective, fair, and candid.
 Therefore, someone who is a co-worker, work supervisor, or employer should not evaluate the student.
 The Clinical Training Committee will evaluate the student's training request to ensure that no dual relationship exists.

 A student should enter a training site with a single identity: a professional-in-training.
 Students attempting to train in their place of employment continue to be identified as employees.
 This identity can place competing demands on students and thus compromise the training that they receive.